 Workday Wave 2

 The University is moving forward with Wave 2 of the Workday initiative.
-On July 1, 2019, Penn deployed recruiting and onboarding, time reporting and absence, compensation, payroll, benefits, and core HR.
-In Wave 2, the project team will deploy two additional Workday modules: Talent in the Summer of 2022 and Learning in the Spring of 2023.
+In Wave 2, the project team is deploying additional Workday modules: Talent in the Summer of 2022 and Learning in the Spring of 2023.

 Workday Talent builds on Penn's use of Workday's core human capital management platform - including compensation, recruiting, and learning - to help align the workforce more seamlessly with Penn's long- and short-term goals and initiatives.

-- Provide tools to help staff develop to their potential and achieve career goals within the organization.
+- Provides tools to help staff develop to their potential and achieve career goals within the organization.

 - Allows staff to manage a career profile reflective of their skills and experience.

-- Provide tools for managers and leadership to assess potential, development, and succession across their organizations.
+- Provides tools for managers and leadership to assess potential, development, and succession across their organizations.